Sotejaswini/SDN-based-Load-Balancing/README.md

 ## DIJKSTRA ALOGRITHM USED:

-We have used Dijkstra algorithm to find the shortest available path from H1 to H2.
-The algorithm uses min heap functionality to calculate the smallest path cost.
-Following is the screenshot of the code.
+We implemented Dijkstra’s algorithm to determine the shortest path between H1 and H2.
+The algorithm employs a min-heap structure to efficiently compute the minimum path cost.
+Below is the screenshot of the code.

 ![Screenshot](https://github.com/Sotejaswini/SDN-based-Load-Balancing/blob/main/SDN-based-Load-Balancing/Algorithms/dijkstra.png?raw=true)